-It’s not enough to receive customer testimonials but knowing how to use them in your marketing activities is what makes the difference.
-Here are our Top 5 Ideas on how you can implement testimonials into your marketing program.
+Collecting business testimonials is important.
+Once you’ve collected the them, what do you do then?
+It’s not enough to receive customer testimonials.
+Knowing how to use them in your marketing activities is what makes the difference.

-I once heard the story of an independent consultant who after submitting a proposal for a project, was asked for his resume.
-Instead of sending his resume, he made copies of all the testimonials people had sent him (hundreds) and put them in a shoe box and sent them to the company.
-Needless to say… he won the job.
+I once heard the story of an independent consultant who, after submitting a proposal for a project, was asked for his resume.
+Instead of sending his resume, he made copies of all the testimonials people had sent him (hundreds).
+He put them in a shoebox and sent them to the company.
+Needless to say, he won the job.

-Create your own “What People Are Saying…” report by putting copies of your best testimonials together in a booklet and giving them to customers you have quoted jobs for.
-This will soothe their potential unease at choosing you as their tradesman over someone else and increase the chances of you winning the quote!
+Create your own ‘what people are saying’ report.
+Put copies of your best testimonials together in a booklet.
+Give them to customers you have quoted jobs for.
+This will increase the chances of you winning the quote!

 Scatter testimonials from customers all over your website.
 Many webmasters make the mistake of creating a testimonial page and putting all the testimonials one page.
 Instead, place them in strategic spots throughout your website.

-Another great area to place testimonials on your website is on the right and left borders as they will be a constant reminder of your credibility as the prospect scrolls through your website.
+Another great area to place testimonials on your website is on the right and left borders.
+They will be a constant reminder of your credibility as the prospect scrolls through your website.

-#3 In every printed direct mail or email piece you send, include a one or two written testimonials
+3. In every printed direct mail or email piece, include two testimonials

-This gives automatic credence to whatever offer you are sending and will result in a better return on investment for that marketing piece.
+This gives automatic credence to whatever offer you are sending.
+It’ll result in a better return on investment for that marketing piece.

-It’s one thing to read a testimonial but another to hear and watch a real live person.
+It’s one thing to read a testimonial, another to hear and watch a real live person.
 You can even include bios of those people to make the person and their opinions even more real.

 By turning the testimonial into an image, it will attract more attention and generation more interaction than a simple text post would.